 AI, progress & app workflow

-A practical note on Why AI-supported focus cues should support routine choice, not self-critique for a moment of curiosity after reading a strong beauty claim online, written with realistic expectations and a specific next step.
+A practical note on Routine choice: AI supported focus cues for a moment of curiosity after reading a strong beauty claim online, written with realistic expectations and a specific next step.

 Direct answer